NikaAb/AGREEABLE/README.md

                                     [repertoire_name]_unannotated_seq.txt
                                     [repertoire_name]_repertoire.png
  ```
- [repertoire_name] is the IMGT/highVquast's output folder name
+ [repertoire_name] is the IMGT/highVquast's output folder name.
 ## License, Patches, and Ongoing Developements

   * The program is distributed under the .